CERIT-SC/puppet-psacct/README.md

 Module has been tested on:

 * Puppet 3.2
-* Debian 6,7,8 and RHEL/CentOS 6, SLES/SLED
+* Debian 6,7,8 and RHEL/CentOS 6,7 and SLES/SLED

 Required modules: